 During a visit you’re free to walk around the estate at your leisure, though the gardens themselves shouldn’t take much more than an hour to see in their entirety, with a guided tour taking another hour.

-The interior of Lauriston Castle is filled to the rafters with collections of artwork and luxurious furnishings that were collected by the wealthy Reid family, including Chinese and Dutch ceramics, Scottish and English furniture, and a number of personal belongings that are in the same condition as when the last owner departed in the 1920s.
+The interior of Lauriston Castle is filled to the rafters with collections of artwork and luxurious furnishings that were collected by the wealthy Reid family.
+These include Chinese and Dutch ceramics, Scottish and English furniture, and a number of personal belongings that are in the same condition as when the last owner departed in the 1920s.

 There’s a lot of history to discover at Lauriston Castle, and during a tour you’ll learn how there was once a medieval tower house on the site before the current tower was built by the Earl of Hertford in 1544.

-This building was a simple four-storey fortification with a circular stair and rooftop turrets, but it went through significant structural changes during the 19th-century and now has no resemblance to the initial design.
+This building was a simple four-storey fortification with a circular stairway and rooftop turrets, but it went through significant structural changes during the 19th century and now has no resemblance to the initial design.